AbdoEmadAbdo/job-board-proj/Tutor.md

-static files : [frontend] images , css , javascript
-media files : [upload] images
+static files : [frontend] images , css , javascript       for The Project media files :  [upload] images                             For the Users